hestiaAI/uber-analysis/README.md

 ## Installation
-A Python envrionment can be setup using conda based on the `environment.yml
+A Python envrionment can be setup using conda based on the `environment.yml` file.